robperc/BananaPeels/README.md

 sudo /bin/launchctl unload -w /Library/LaunchDaemons/com.googlecode.munki.managedsoftwareupdate-check.plist
 ```
 - Install Munki and VMWare Tools to VM
-- Configure VM client Munki to fetch from your Munki repo
+- Configure VM client Munki to fetch from your Munki repository
 - Configure VM client Munki to subscribe to test_munki_client manifest
 - Add your admin account to sudoers file in VM
 ```